Double Bay ferry wharf

 Double Bay ferry wharf is located on the southern side of Sydney Harbour serving the Sydney suburb of Double Bay.
 The Australian 18 Footers League maintain a function centre adjacent to the wharf.

+Between May and December 2023 Double Bay wharf was temporally closed while the Wharf was rebuilt to be fully accessible which connects with Cafe 18 and now features 2 berths.

 Services

-Double Bay wharf is served by Sydney Ferries Double Bay services operated by First Fleet and SuperCat class ferries.
+Double Bay wharf is served by Sydney Ferries Double Bay services operated by First Fleet ferries.